Stability and instability of Navier boundary layers: Nonlinear instability

-As mentioned in the \textbf{Introduction}, a resolvent estimate will be required, we prove it first.
-Then we use an asymptotic expansion of solutions of $\eqref{NS\eps}$ around a linearly unstable shear profile $\ust$, as in \cite{Ge}.
-Like for \thref{theo1}, there will be a slight difference between the positive case (with $a>0$) and the negative case.
+As mentioned in the Introduction, a resolvent estimate on the Euler equation linearised around a shear flow $\ust$ will be required; we will begin by stating and proving it.
+To do so, we will consider individual Fourier modes and stream functions, and use the spectral theory of the linearised Euler equation in this setting with a fixed wave number, which is a one-dimensional problem.
+Then we shall prove \thref{theo3} by constructing an asymptotic expansion of solutions of $\eqref{NS(\eps)}$ around a linearly unstable shear profile $\ust$, as in \cite{Ge}.
+The terms in this WKB expansion will be wave packets, $U^{j}=\int_{\mathbb{R}} \varphi^{j}(k)V^{j}(k;t,y)e^{ikx}~dk$, where each $\varphi^{j}$ is smooth and compactly supported, thus $U^{j}$ is an $H^\infty$ function in the $x$-direction.
+We will choose $\varphi^{1}$ to be located around the most unstable wave number.
+Estimates on the important and unstable first term and the resolvent estimate will then give us the wanted instability.
 An example of linearly unstable shear flow will be given in the final paragraph.